juano2310/SuperCAN/docs/PUBSUB_API.md

 # Pub/Sub API Reference

+**A modern, robust communication protocol for the age of AI**

-Complete API reference for the publish/subscribe protocol in Super CAN+ library.
+Complete API reference for the publish/subscribe protocol in Super CAN library.

 ## Table of Contents